cibi-p/Learnings/Aptitude/Aptitude.md

 2. **A student scored 65% marks.
 Total marks were 500.
 How much did he/she scores?**\
     $\frac{65}{100}*500$=**325** (he scored 325 mark).

 3. **The Heigh of Amithabh 2 years ago was 110cm.
 Now his Heights is 120cm.
-Find the percentage is 120cm.
 Find the percentage change in his height**
     - Change in height is 120-110=10cm,
     - Percentage of change is height can be calculated by change in height divided by previous height and then the answer is multiplied by 100.
     - $\frac{10}{110}*100$ = **9.09%**